discordconsole-team/DiscordConsole/README.md

 ![Imgur](http://i.imgur.com/Q0GQR8d.png)

 ### Bulk delete
 DiscordConsole lets you bulk delete messages.
 This allows you to delete a bunch of messages at once, without needing to write any code!
-Unfortunately, discord still requires you to have a bot account for this.
-Shame on you, discord!

 ### Log
 Log the last 100 messages to a file, or just view the last 10 directly in the console!